jirispilka/CTGViewer/doc/development.rst

 Feature request
 ---------------

-We appreciate any help regarding the developing and testing the CTGViewerLite.
+We appreciate any help regarding the developing and testing the CTGViewer.
 The following things are planned to be implemented (when time allows):

 * view clinical information in one table